dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 # C-DNS format conceptual overview

-The following figures show purely schematic representations of the C-DNS format to convey the high-level structure of the C-DNS format. (#cdns-format-detailed-description) provides a detailed discussion of the CBOR representation and individual elements.
+The following figures show purely schematic representations of the C-DNS format to convey the high-level structure of the C-DNS format.

-Data items annotated (q) are only present when a query/response has a query, and those annotated (r) are only present when a query/response response is present.
+(#cdns-format-detailed-description) provides a detailed discussion of the CBOR representation and individual elements.

+Figure 1. shows the C-DNS format at the top level including the file header and data blocks.
+The Query/Response data items, Address/Event Count data items and Malformed Message data items link to various Block tables.

 ~~~~